su1nta/Resources/README.md

 ### Lifestyle
 -----
-- 'Website' [Alf's room] - This is a Japanese guy's personal Hobby website active long before my birth(I'm a millennial) with some interesting blogs and rooms!
+- `Website` [Alf's room] - This is a Japanese guy's personal Hobby website active long before my birth(I'm a millennial) with some interesting blogs and rooms!